 Both switchgear and load centers (440V and above) are subject to a unique failure mode and, as a result, unique fire characteristics.
 In particular, these types of high energy electrical distribution and switching panels are subject to electrical arcing failures.
 This failure mode leads to the rapid release of electrical energy in the form of heat, vaporized copper, and mechanical force.
 Faults of this type are also commonly referred to as high energy, energetic, or explosive electrical equipment faults or fires.

 The arcing or energetic fault scenario is in addition to the possibility of a general or thermal fire in these same components.
-That is, switchgear and load centers are subject to two types of fires, a general electrical fire and a secondary fire resulting from arcing fault.
+That is, switchgear and load centers are subject to two types of fires, a general electrical enclosure fire and a secondary fire resulting from an arcing fault.
 The fire frequency, fire characteristics, and manual suppression curve are unique for each fire type.
 In dealing with postulated switchgear and load center fires, both fire types should be considered.

 HEAFs can also be generated in bus bars or ducts.
 Bus ducts fall into one of the following four general categories:

-ontinuous bus ducts: Bus bars associated with each power phase are comprised of a single length of metal bar connecting two end-devices.
-HEAFs in continuous bus ducts only occur at the termination points.
+Continuous bus ducts: Bus bars associated with each power phase are comprised of a single length of metal bar connecting two end-devices.
+HEAFs in continuous bus ducts in indoor locations generally only occur at the termination points.
+If the bus duct itself is vented or if there are points along the bus duct where foreign material intrusion or water intrusion can occur, then a new scenario location is postulated to account for operating experience.
+For outdoor locations with features that may allow degradation of the bus bar insulation (e.g., vents, hatches, and wall penetrations), fire PRA targets near these features should be captured and included with scenarios structured around the nearest transition points or alternatively considered as transition points.

-bus ducts: Bus bars are made up of multiple sections bolted together at regular intervals. bus duct HEAFs can also occur at the transition points, i.e., the locations where the bus bar sections are bolted together.
+Non-segregated bus ducts: Bus bars are made up of multiple sections bolted together at regular intervals.
+Non-segregated bus duct HEAFs can also occur at the transition points, i.e., the locations where the bus bar sections are bolted together.
+The previous version of the Fire Protection SDP refers to non-segregated bus ducts as segmented bus ducts.

 Cable ducts: Use a length of insulated electrical cable in lieu of metal bus bars.
 Cable duct HEAFs only occur at the termination points.